Welcome to Cadabam's Hospitals

 Family therapy shifts parents and siblings from feeling like helpless bystanders to feeling like capable, essential partners in the recovery process.
 This sense of agency is transformative for the entire family’s well-being.

-Fostering Understanding and Empathy among Family Members
+Fostering Understanding and Empathy Among Family Members

 Therapy helps family members understand the profound psychological pain driving the eating disorder.
 This insight replaces frustration and anger with empathy and compassion, strengthening the emotional bond between family members.